Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

-Price Dynamics.
-The Nickel price in United States decreased during December 2018 to 12,200 USD per metric ton, which represents a slight decline of 2% compared to the previous month’s value.
-On a year-over-year basis, Nickel prices in United States increased by 5%.
-Meanwhile, in United Kingdom, the average price of Nickel amounted to 10,800 USD per metric ton, from 11,500 USD per metric ton one year earlier.
-On a month-over-month basis, the Nickel price in United Kingdom is 4% lower than the price one month before.
+Nickel Price Outlook.
+The price of Nickel (China) decreased during March 2020 to 14,500 USD per metric ton, which represents a decline of 6% compared to the previous month’s value.
+On a year-over-year basis, the prices of Nickel (China) decreased by 5%.
+Meanwhile, the average price of Nickel (Global) amounted to 11,800 USD per metric ton, from 13,000 USD per metric ton one year earlier.
+On a month-over-month basis, the price of Nickel (Global) is 7% lower than the price one month before.

-Since nickel is produced in great quantity, it is usually shipped in railroad tank cars or by marine transportation.
+Nickel Handling.
+Since Nickel is produced in great quantity, it is usually shipped in railroad tank cars or by marine transportation.
 It should be stored in ventilated areas, away from heat and sources of ignition.
-Fine dust generation should also be prevented since it can form flammable or explosive mixture with air.
-Nickel ore is very dangerous and in some places as Indonesia prohibited to be shipped.
-It is prone to a phenomenon called liquefaction, in which the water separates from the ore due to moisture and ever-changing temperature in the sea.
-The fluid dynamics involved in this process cause the whole cargo to slide to one side, affecting the ship’s stability and balance, making it highly vulnerable to capsizing.
+Fine dust generation should also be prevented since it can form a flammable or explosive mixture with air.
+Nickel ore is very dangerous and in some countries, such as Indonesia, is prohibited from being shipped.
+It is prone to a phenomenon called liquefaction, in which the water separates from the ore due to moisture and ever-changing temperatures in the sea.
+The fluid dynamics involved in this process cause the whole cargo to slide to one side, affecting the ship’s stability and balance, and making it highly vulnerable to capsizing.

 • Nickel oxide + metallurgical coke (electric furnace reduction/electrolysis),